 - Overview

+- Limits of Federation

+Eilesystem Federatio

 - Filesystem Federation

 - Configuration

+- Repository Configuration

 - Multiple Directories

 - External Datastreams

 - Separate Properties Store

 - How-Tos

 - Other Connectors

 - Custom Connector References

 Overview

 Fedora 4 has the ability to expose external content, as if it were a part of the repository.
 Federation may be useful for migrating content into Fedora 4 or serving large files already on disk.